fpryor33/ConleyDynamics.jl/CONTRIBUTING.md

 3. Include appropriate tests
 4. Try to only do one thing per pull request

+When adding new functionality to ConleyDynamics.jl, please follow the following specific steps:

+- Create a new Julia file which contains the function, and add the `export` command for your function in its first line.
+- Place the new file in the appropriate folder with the `src` directory, based on what the function implements.
+- Add an `include` line to the file `src/ConleyDynamics.jl` which imports your new file.
+- Within the `docs/src/apicore` folder, add the name of your function to the approriate api file.

+If you want to explain the functionality further, you can also add a more detailed description to the appropriate file within `docs/src/man`.

 ## Performance Improvements

 In addition to the guidance above for making a pull request, if your contribution